-- 1. Staff will carefully monitor children. - 2.
-Staff will model appropriate gentle behavior and pre-social play, encouraging children to use words. - 3.
+- 1. Faculty will carefully monitor children. - 2.
+Faculty will model appropriate gentle behavior and pre-social play, encouraging children to use words. - 3.
 When a biting incident occurs: - a.
-Staff will quickly respond with a clear message to the biter: "No!
+Faculty will quickly respond with a clear message to the biter: "No!
 I won't let you bite.
 Biting hurts!"
 Tone of voice, body language, and facial expression all will clearly express disapproval.
-Staff will recognize the biter's feelings: "I know you are angry but I can't let you bite." - b.
-Staff will comfort the "bitee" with ice, a Band-Aid (if necessary), and TLC until the child is ready to return to play. - c.
-Staff will suggest alternatives to biting behavior as appropriate for the age of the children.
+Faculty will recognize the biter's feelings: "I know you are anary but I can't let you bite." - b.
+Faculty will comfort the "bitee" with ice, a Band-Aid (if necessary), and TLC until the child is ready to return to play. - c.
+Faculty will suggest alternatives to biting behavior as appropriate for the age of the children.
 "Next time, say MOVE!"
 The seriousness of the incident may need to be reinforced: "No!
 It's not funny.
 Biting hurts.
+No biting."

-No biting." - d.
+- d.
 Parents of both children involved in the incident will be notified.
 Biting is a part of the young child's normal developmental process.
 We take a proactive, rather than a reactive approach.
 Each biting situation will be handled in the manner outlined above.
-We will not discuss personal information with any parent about a child other than their own.
+We will not discuss personal information with any parent about another child.
 Biting is a frightening but normal part of most children's development, and we ask you to trust that each biting incident will be handled in a developmentally appropriate and professional manner. - e.
 If the biting behavior is not improving or placing others at too high of a risk, termination might be an option discussed with the parents.

-W. Children's Clothing and Outdoor Play
+Children's Clothing and Outdoor Play W.